Seanl80/Who-wants-to-be-a-Billionaire/README.md

 As a user of this quiz, I want:

 - To be able to easily navigate through the quiz.
-- To see responses to know the user has answered a question.
+- To see responses to know if I have answered a question.
-- To know if the user has won or lost.
+- To know if I have won or lost.
 - To be entertained.
 - To have fun either by myself or with others.